Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

 Rest is necessary, but often not sufficient

-The research does not suggest that rest is unimportant.
+The research does not suggest that rest is unimportant—quite the opposite.

 - sensory overload